andrevidela/Research-report/Thesis/index.md

 linInc n = n + 1
 ```

 This is because `(+)` is not declared linearly.
-This could be solved with an alternative standard library which is purely linear.
+This could be solved with an alternative standard library that exposes a linear API.

-The second condition is easy to implement as a boolean check, but requires a bit of thought about _where_ to put it.
-Since the next condition requires us to change the _case tree_ of our function definition, we are going to add the boolean check in `src/TTImp/ProcessDef.idr` which will process every definition of our program.
+The second condition is easy to implement as a boolean test but requires a bit of thought about _where_ to put it.
+Since the next condition requires us to change the _case tree_ of our function definition, we are going to add the boolean test in `src/TTImp/ProcessDef.idr` which will process every definition of our program.

 \begin{figure}
 \centering